eugeneswalker/gitlab-chart/doc/backup-restore/restore.md

 >
 > **Note**: If you are restoring a backup taken from another instance, you must migrate your existing instance to using object storage before taking the backup.
 See [issue 646](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/646)

+It is recommended that you restore a backup to the same version of GitLab on which it was created.

 GitLab backup restores are taken by running the `backup-utility` command on the `task-runner` pod provided in the chart.

 Before running the restore for the first time, you should ensure the [task-runner is properly configured](index.md) for